 }

-• The loop keeps running until no more matches are found.
+4. The loop continues calling .exec() until no more matches are found (which returns null).

 found 'a', next exec starts at index '2'